 About the Project

-- 8 overhead holding tanks (for 5 health centres and 3 schools).
+- Eight (8) overhead holding tanks (three for health centres and five for schools).

-- Piping and washing sinks for 5 health centres.
+- Piping and washing sinks for three health centres.

-- Training Needs Assessment (TNA) for WATSANS, caretakers and mechanics.
+- Training Needs Assessment (TNA) for Water Committees, caretakers, and mechanics.

-- Management Training for 11 Facility Management Committees (caretakers).
+- Capacity-building for fifteen (15) Facility Management Committees (caretakers).

 - Ongoing local monitoring and evaluation.